 Hester Chillingworth: Thinker-In-Residence 2017

-LADA's new Thinker-In-Residence Hester Chillingworth has written a blog addressing the start of their residency, reflecting on the future of where their research into Young People, Gender and Live Art might go, and how their younger self discovered Live Art.
+Hester Chillingworth is a solo artist, director of the performance company GETINTHEBACKOFTHEVAN, and Creative Producer (Participation & Engagement) at Forced Entertainment.
+As LADA's 2017 Thinker in Residence, Hester is exploring issues around Young People, Gender and Live Art, and has written a blog addressing the start of their residency, reflecting on the future of where their research might go, and how their younger self discovered Live Art.

 Starting my thinking for this residency on Young People, Gender and Live Art, I’ve had the familiar feelings of realisation of ‘Oh, this has all been done before’ and ‘It’s too big, it’s a mountain, there’s no navigable way through this!’.
 Both of which are probably, to some extent, true.
 But neither of which, I remind myself, means this investigation shouldn’t also happen now, in this way.
 It’s not about solving something, reducing something down to an answer or a formula.
 If anything it’s about adding – adding thinking, maybe writing, certainly space and conversation around the topics.
 Adding options and possibilities.
 Adding perspectives.
 And, hopefully, adding concrete new offers/ways in/access points to Live Art for young people.
 Slightly daunted by that, but that’s the mission.